kasper201/DAB2/README.md

 ## Change website folder

+To use the website one has to change the folder the apache server uses to host the website.
+This can be done in by doing the following:

-To change the website folder look for `DocumentRoot "/your/directory"` and change the directory there with the one you have the root of the webpage in.
-Do that in `<Directory ` just below it as well.
+Start XAMPP Manager and go to Manage Servers.
+Then click on Apache Web Server and then Configure.
+Click on Open Conf File and look for `DocumentRoot "/your/directory"`.
+Here you can change the directory to the one you have the root of the webpage in.
+Also do that in `<Directory ` just below it.
+Then save it.

+## Starting

+To start the website and database first open XAMPP Manager and go to Manage Servers.
+Then click on `MySQL Database` and click on `Start`.
+Do the same for `Apache Web Server`.
+Congratulations!
+The website now runs on your localhost.
+To find the page go to localhost in your browser and open the login page. the login codes are
+username: User1
+password: password

+if this doesn't work continue to MYSQL Password forgotten.

 ## building the DataBase